How Many Businesses Sell?

 Add this to the realtors, the FSBOs and accountant/attorneys and now you can see why most businesses don’t sell.

-If we eliminate the FSBOs; if we eliminate the businesses listed by realtors and the other untrained professionals; and if we eliminate the businesses listed by brokers who will list anything – if we look only at businesses listed by professionals that that know what they’re doing, that properly valued their listings – I suspect that the percentage of listing that are sold by trained, professional business brokers is much higher than the statistics mentioned at the top of this post.
+If we eliminate the FSBOs; if we eliminate the businesses listed by realtors and the other untrained professionals; and if we eliminate the businesses listed by brokers who will list anything – if we look only at businesses listed by professionals that know what they’re doing, that properly valued their listings – I suspect that the percentage of listings that are sold by trained, professional business brokers is much higher than the statistics mentioned at the top of this post.